LilianCruanes/neo4j_for_django/docs/authentication.md

            description="The user can create a post into the site.")
 ```
 <br>
-> Note that the permission codename should be always composed by a CRUD element ("create", "view", "update", "delete") + (optional) a cible + the concerned node models name or the concerned entity name, in lowercase.
+> Note that the permission codename should always contain a CRUD element ("create", "view", "update", "delete") +  a cible (optional) + the concerned node models name or the concerned entity name, in lowercase.
 <br/>
 Some examples :